mrswang1/Densenet-CIFAR-10/README.md

 # Densenet for CIFAR-10
-This repository is about some implementations of Densenet Architecture for cifar10. \t I just use Pytorch to implementate all of these models. \t
+This repository is about some implementations of Densenet Architecture for cifar10.
+I just use Pytorch to implementate all of these models.

 # Requirements
 python 3.8.8